 A whole house water filtration system will remove contaminants from your water through a filter that’s connected directly to your water line.
 Before water reaches your faucets, toilets or appliances, it will pass through this convenient filter.

-Most whole house filtration systems use carbon filtration, which is similar to what you would find in a water pitcher system – but on a much larger scale.
+Most whole house filtration systems use carbon filtration, which is similar to what you would find in a water pitcher or distiller system– but on a much larger scale.
 These are effective at removing:

 - Mercury (in some cases)